jlegewie/zotfile/docs/index.md

 ### CHANGELOG

+#### Changes in v5.0.16

+- Wildcard for BetterBibTeX citekey (%b)
+- Fix cross-platform handling of subfolder paths
+- Fix "Change subfolders" window in Fx60

 #### Changes in v5.0.11 - v5.0.14

 - Compatibility with Zotero update to Firefox 60 ESR platform (thanks to [dstillman](https://github.com/dstillman))